YamilaTimmer/depmap-portal-data-visualizations/README.md

 ## Explore data
 View the data that is generated for the selected parameters, in the table on the right side.
-The datatable can be viewed in full screen by pressing the 'expand' button in the bottom right of the tab.
+The data table can be viewed in full screen by pressing the 'expand' button in the bottom right of the tab.
 What columns will be displayed can be chosen in the column selector at the top.
 The data can be sorted on columns from low/high, or you can perform do a specific search using the search bar in the top right.
 Additional metadata can be viewed in the table, by choosing additional columns in the column selector.
 A short description for all columns can be found in the [appendix](README.md#appendix).
 Keep in mind, some columns have a lot of missing values (NA values).

 The data can be sorted by clicking the arrows next to the column names (from high-low or low-high) and by clicking the gene names a new window will open with a link to [https://www.genecards.org/](https://www.genecards.org/) with the page corresponding to the selected gene, for more information about the gene.